When we think of a massage, our minds automatically associate it with a luxurious and self-indulgent activity that relieves our tension and stress.

 What’s more, they began to have a lower number of anxious and depressive episodes.

 In addition, another study at the institute, along with the University Miami School of Medicine and Iris Burman of Miami’s Educating Hands School of Massage, found that their subjects who had chronic back pain reported that their condition became easier to endure over an extended period of time because of massage therapy.

-Ultimately, in these cases, massage acts a type of pain management to chronic physical conditions.
+Ultimately, in these cases, massage acts as a type of pain management for chronic physical conditions.